-- take a handful of mixture (about 1-2 tbsp) and squeeze together into a ball, place on a cookie sheet.
+- take a handful of mixture (about 1-2 tbsand squeeze together into a ball, place on a cookie sheet.

 - Continue until you use all the mix. (should make 25-30 balls)

-- place in the refrigerator for 15-20 to allow them to set.
+- Place in the refrigerator for 15-20 minutes to allow them to set.

 - Serve or store in a ziplock bag, or airtight container.

 - There are many options for mix-ins like cranberries, raisins, banana chips.
 You could also add a tbsp of green food powder or protein powder with no soy.

 - Different nut butters and even different peanut butters have different consistencies.
 If you are having a hard time making the energy balls stick together, add more nut butter a tablespoon at a time until they come together easily.

 - I have had success with these lasting to up to a couple weeks in the refrigerator.
 Enjoy!!

 - Buy raw cacao nibs here